Many of us have heard about money laundering. But what is money laundering? There are many definitions of the term money laundering.

 No single country can manage the problems created by money laundering.
 There is a need for increased efforts at regional and global levels.
 There are many actions that individual governments and organizations working towards minimizing money laundering across the world can take.

 Some actions include the global implementation of strict anti-money laundering laws, the elimination of tax havens and increased international collaboration.
-Other actions include pressure on various countries and institutions to adopt international standards, involvement of the private sector to proactively monitor business relationships and creation of financial intelligence units in the private sector to report any suspicious transactions.
+Other actions include pressure on various countries and institutions to adopt international standards, involvement of the private sector to proactively monitor business relationships and the creation of financial intelligence units in the private sector to report any suspicious transactions.

 Also, there should be capacity-building in-country agencies involved in the fight against money laundering.
 Increased exchange of financial information at the global level will also assist in trying to solve some of the global challenges to money laundering.

-Further, massive public awareness should be created of the effects of money laundering on the general public’s welfare and the whole country.
+Further, massive public awareness should be created of the effects of money laundering on the public’s welfare and the whole country.

 Conclusion